pjaos/rpi_ogsolar/README.md

 ![Overview](images/sw_arch.png "Diagram of the software architecture.")

 The above architecture uses a Tornado web server.
 This presents a local web interface (shown below).
-The web interface uses bootstrap to allow the layout to resize itself this is now the norm for web interfaces even on smaller web servers.
+The web interface uses bootstrap to allow the layout to resize itself.
 I used [bootstrap studio](https://bootstrapstudio.io/) to design the web interface as this reduced the effort required to design a maintain a web interface.
-The ogsolar/www contains a bootstrap studio project file for the design.
+The ogsolar/www folder contains a bootstrap studio project file for the design.

 ![Overview](images/web1.png "Page 1 Web Interface")

 ![Overview](images/web2.png "Page 2 Web Interface")

-The software running on the Raspberry Pi also connects to the [Yview Framework](https://github.com/pjaos/yview) and which allows integration with servers running database systems and webservers.
+The software running on the Raspberry Pi also connects to the [Yview Framework](https://github.com/pjaos/yview) which allows integration with servers running database systems and webservers.
 The OGSolar device works without connecting to the YView network but the YView network provides access to a wider network of devices using technologies such as MQTT servers.
 An example of the OGsolar unit providing data to such a system can be found [here](https://projects.pausten.me.uk/ogsolar_history.html).
 This shows live data from a running OGSolar unit.

 ### Embedded Device Software